Home

 • Volunteer Driving - No matter where you live, if you have a vehicle and time on your hands, we want to hear from you.
 Whether it's weekends, weekdays or only every second Tuesday we need your help!

 • Responsible Dog Ownership - If you own a dog is it microchipped, neutered / spayed and vaccinated?
 If not, please consider these things.
-Microchipping is provided by your vet, and some Dog Wardens, and may be the one thing that reunites you with your dog should it be lost or stolen.
+Microchipping is provided by your vet, and some Dog Wardens, and may be the one thing that reunites you with your dog should it be lost or stolen - don't forget to keep the chip details up to date.
 Neutering / Spaying prevents unwanted litters as well as reducing your dog's risk of developing a number of serious health problems.
 You may qualify for a reduced rate, ask us for details.
 Vaccinating ensures your dog is kept safe from potentially fatal diseases like Parvo Virus.

 • Rescue Spaces - If you know of a reputable rescue near you that meets our criteria (neutering, vaccinating, homechecking etc) then please let us know about them.